 Tutorial consultation meetings are regular meetings called by the organizers of the COMP8715 course to monitor the progress and quality of the project.

 This meeting is scheduled to be held every Wednesday from 8 am to 10 am through the Zoom online meeting.
-And every team member is required to participate.
+Every team member is required to participate.
+If a member is absent without a reason, we may consider to lower the contribution of this team member.

-At the meeting, the team reported the progress of the project to the tutors, put forward some difficulties and challenges related to the project, and obtained tutors’ suggestions and help.
+At the meeting, the team report the progress of the project to the tutors, put forward some difficulties and challenges related to the project, and obtained tutors’ suggestions and help.

 Decision making process